EnterStudios/m2x-demo-openshift/README.md

 # M2X OpenShift Demo

 ## Introduction

-This repo provides a QuickStart for an OpenShift application that contains several demo applications that report data to AT&T M2X:
+This repo provides a QuickStart for a [RedHat OpenShift](https://www.openshift.com/) application that contains several demo applications that report data to [AT&T M2X](https://m2x.att.com/):

 * A Ruby application that reports the system load (on 1-minute, 5-minute, and 15-minute averages, as reported by uptime) to M2X every minute.
 * A Python application that reports the current stock price of AT&T's stock (ticker symbol "T") every minute.